pretix/pretix/doc/development/api/datasync.rst

 plugin author makes an opinionated decision what information from which objects should be transferred into which data structures in the external system.

-Otherwise, you can use a ``PropertyMappingFormSet`` to let the user set up a mapping from pretix model fields to external data fields.
+Otherwise, you can use a :class:`PropertyMappingFormSet` to let the user set up a mapping from pretix model fields to external data fields.
 You could store the mapping information either in the event settings, or in a separate data model.
-Your implementation of :func:`OutboundSyncProvider.mappings` needs to provide a list of mappings, which can be e.g. static objects or model instances, as long as they have at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.
+Your implementation of :attr:`OutboundSyncProvider.mappings` needs to provide a list of mappings, which can be e.g. static objects or model instances, as long as they have at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.